SayanMandal1001/Unity-Multiplayer-Card-Game/README.md

 Author: Sayan Mandal

 This is a project for the Summer Of Code (SOC) 2025 under the guidance of mentor Vedant Parkhe.
+You can learn about the game [here](https://en.wikipedia.org/wiki/Cabo_(game)).
+This is a local variation of it.

 ## Things I got to learn